 PLAYLIST FOR LIFE

-After observing the effect of music on her mother’s dementia, she founded Playlist for Life in 2013 (www.playlistforlife.org.uk).
+After observing the effect of music on her mother’s dementia, she founded Playlist for Life in 2013.
+After chairing the charity until 2020, she became honorary president and continues to serve on the board. (www.playlistforlife.org.uk).

 The charity encourages access to personally meaningful music for every person with dementia.
 It works with families in communities and residential homes all over the UK.

-She is an honorary graduate of Edinburgh University, Glasgow Caledonian University, Stirling University and the Open University, and an honorary fellow of the Royal College of Physicians and Surgeons of Glasgow and The Royal Incorporation of Architects in Scotland (RIAS).
+She is an honorary graduate of Edinburgh University, Glasgow Caledonian University, Stirling University and the Open University, and is an honorary fellow of the Royal College of Physicians and Surgeons of Glasgow and The Royal Incorporation of Architects in Scotland (RIAS).
+She was voted the Evening Times Scotswoman of the Year 2018.